deepankarm/agent-chaos/README.md

 Your agent works in demos.
 It passes evals.
 Then it hits production: the LLM rate-limits, the tool API returns garbage, the stream cuts mid-response.
 The agent fails silently, confidently returns wrong answers, or loops forever.

 **agent-chaos** breaks your agent on purpose, before production does.
+For teams building agents for production, not demos.

 ```bash
 pip install agent-chaos